matheusdelimasilva/PDF_Edit/README.md

 # PDF Text Editor

-A basic Python-based PDF editor that allows you to modify text in PDF files.
+A basic Python-based PDF editor that allows you to modify text in PDF files while preserving their original structure.
+It detects the font of the text you want to edit and checks if the user has the font installed; if not, it attempts to find it online.
-It is a work in progress.
+Note: This is a work in progress.

 ## Prerequisites